City of Ipswich: Demographics

+Council

+Ipswich City Council is composed of four wards (divisions), each with two councillors, along with a directly-elected mayor.

-The local government has 10 Councillors each representing one division (or ward).
-Each Councillor serves a four-year term.
-The Mayor is directly elected by the people every 4 years.
-Elected mayor of 2016, Paul Pisasale, resigned on 6 June 2017 citing health concerns (specifically multiple sclerosis).
+Until 2020, the council was made up of 10 councillors each representing one ward.
+Paul Pisasale, who was re-elected mayor in 2016, resigned on 6 June 2017 citing health concerns (specifically multiple sclerosis).

-Division 7 Councillor Andrew Antoniolli and Deputy Mayor Paul Tully both contested the 2017 Ipswich Mayoral By-Election, held on 19 August 2017.
-Councillor Antoniolli was elected Mayor with 34.57% of the primary vote and 54.44% after preferences, with Paul Tully winning 30.83% of the primary vote and 45.56% after preferences.
+Division 7 Councillor Andrew Antoniolli and Deputy Mayor Paul Tully both contested the 2017 Ipswich mayoral by-election, held on 19 August 2017, with Antoniolli successful with 54.44% of the vote after preferences.

-After Andrew Antoniolli's election as Mayor, a By-Election for the vacant Division 7 was held on 7 October 2017.
-David Martin was elected with 23.65% of the vote.

-Antoniolli won the 2017 Ipswich City Council Mayoral By-Election, triggered by the resignation of former mayor, Paul Pisasale who was charged with multiple counts of corruption.
-In May 2018 Andrew Antoniolli was charged with seven counts of corruption forcing him to stand down and administrators to take over Ipswich City Council.
+In May 2018, Antoniolli was charged with seven counts of corruption forcing him to stand down and administrators to take over Ipswich City Council.

 In August 2018, the Queensland Government passed legislation to dismiss all of the councillors and replace them with an administrator.

-At the time of the dismissal, the divisional Councillors were: